GSA/asis/README.md

 ## Code samples

-We "eat our own dog food" and use this ASIS API to display image results on the government websites that use [DigitalGov Search](https://search.digitalgov.gov).
+We "eat our own dog food" and use this ASIS API to display image results on the government websites that use [Search.gov](https://search.gov/).

 See the results for a search for [*moon* on DOI.gov](https://search.doi.gov/search/images?affiliate=doi.gov&query=moon).